zylx0532/pasztor.at/_posts/2019-11-19-docker-for-beginners.md

 You can, of course, start a container in the background without attaching the console using `docker run yourimage -d`

+> **Hint:** Running out of space?
+If you just want to clear all the unused images and containers off your machine
+> you can use `docker system prune` to do that.
+But be careful, this removes a lot of stuff!

 ## Investigating the container